rachelhyeon/obsession-analysis/obsession_analysis.md

 | now ballads which he didn't         | **love**    | as much as he loved            |
 | and Marge loving it She'd           | **love**    | it even if he tortured         |

-Examples of strong obsessive emotion in the Ripley series
+Table 11: Examples of weak obsessive emotion in the Ripley series

 | phrase before             | keyword     | phrase after                       |
 |-------------------------:|:-----------:|:----------------------------------|